arduino/help-center-content/content/Hardware Support/Generic/If-Arduino-UNO-Rev1-or-Rev3-or-Mega-is-not-recognized-by-the-computer.md

 ---
-title: "If Arduino UNO (Rev1 or Rev3) or Mega is not recognized by the computer"
+title: "If Arduino UNO (Rev3 or earlier) or Mega is not recognized by the computer"
 id: 4411209176722
 ---